 We rarely think about the role of the planet that keeps us alive and take the hydrosphere for granted.
 The major importance of the hydrosphere is that water sustains various life forms and plays an important role in ecosystems and regulating the atmosphere.
 Hydrosphere covers all water present on the Earth’s surface.
 It involves saltwater, freshwater, and frozen water, along with groundwater and water in the lower levels of the atmosphere.
 The following are the functions of a hydrosphere.

 Water is the most important part of living cells

-Every cell in a living organism is built up of about 75% of water, hence allows the cell to function appropriately.
-Cells would not able to carry out normal functions and life cannot exist without water.
+Every cell in a living organism is built up of about 75% of water, hence allowing the cell to function appropriately.
+Cells would not be able to carry out normal functions and life cannot exist without water.